bertan-karacora/pytorch-project-template/README.md

 ## Installation

-You can configure your setup using `config.sh`, specifying the desired versions of Ubuntu, CUDA, CudNN, Python, Pip, Setuptools and Wheel.
+You can configure your setup using `env.sh`, specifying the desired versions of Ubuntu, CUDA, CudNN, Python, Pip, Setuptools and Wheel.

 ### Local